-FSA information is available from the Florida Department of Education.
-Please check their page and don't forget to check the school's calendar in April/May and the schedule posted in the News section of the front page of our website.
+Required Florida assessment information is available from the Florida Department of Education.
+Please check their page and don't forget to check the school's test calendar.

-Cell phones are not allowed to be on the Student's person during the actual test.
-If seen using during the test, the phone will be taken and sent to the State Testing Center and may not be returned.
+Cell phones are not allowed to be on the student's person during the exam, including breaks.
+If seen using during the test, the test will be invalidated.

 The PERT test is used to determine college ready scores for Math, Reading, and Writing.
 This test is used by many 2 year colleges to determine level of coursework.
+Students seeking a Bright Future Gold Seal Scholarship may use PERT scores to meet the Gold Seal requirement.
 It is free to the students who take it in high school.

-The SAT is three hours and thirty-five-minute exam that measures skills in the areas of Critical Reading, Mathematics and Writing.
+The SAT is a three hour and thirty-five-minute exam that measures skills in the areas of Critical Reading, Mathematics and Writing.
 The scores are used for college admissions purposes because the test predicts readiness for college work.